Vegetarian Thai Curry with Udon Noodles

 How to choose the best Thai curry paste

 The type of curry paste you buy will make a big difference in this recipe.
-We highly recommend visiting an Asian market and scouring their shelves for Thai curry pastes.
-The best ones always come from Thailand and have little English written on the packaging.
-We've had success with Amoy Thai red curry paste, and Mae Ploy is another great brand.
+I highly recommend visiting an Asian market and scouring their shelves for Thai curry pastes.
+The best ones always come from Thailand and have very little English written on the packaging.
+I’ve had success with Amoy Thai red curry paste, and Mae Ploy is another great brand.

 Ingredients